Missing Energy plus Jet in the SMEFT: SMEFT framework

 The operators belong to two categories: The penguin operators ($Q^{(1)}_{\varphi q},Q^{(3)}_{\varphi q}, Q_{\varphi u}, Q_{\varphi u}$) with vector currents and the EW dipole operators ($Q_{uB},Q_{dB},Q_{uW},Q_{dW}$) with tensorial structure.

 For the EW dipole operators the effective WC is given by

-where $q=u,d$ labels the type of quarks, and $\theta_W$ is the weak mixing angle.
+where $q=u,d$ labels the type of quarks, with the relative $- (+)$ sign corresponding to up (down)-type ones, and $\theta_W$ is the weak mixing angle.
 As already argued in Sec.~\ref{sec:gluon-dipole} for the gluon dipole operators also for the electroweak dipoles the chirality flipped WC also contributes and is included in \eqref{eqn:EW_dip}.

 For the penguin operators the situation is more involved due to the $SU(2)$-link of the doublet quark currents, which mixes up- and down-sector quarks.
 Denoting here quark fields in components $q=(u_L,d_L)$ in the mass basis by a prime, $u_L =V_u u_L^\prime$, $d_L =V_d d_L^\prime$, with unitary matrices $V_{u,d}$, the CKM-matrix is given as $V=V_u^\dagger V_d$, and